 Certain factors can increase the risk of developing an allergy to alcohol later in life.
 These factors include age, genetic predisposition, pre-existing health conditions, and excessive alcohol consumption.

-In addition, individuals of Asian descent, those with asthma or hay fever, or those with allergies to grains or other foods are at higher risk for alcohol intolerance.
+Individuals of Asian descent, those with asthma or hay fever, or those with allergies to grains or other foods are at higher risk for alcohol intolerance.

 Age Group at Higher Risk